 What does Socrates’ cave symbolize?
 This allegory has probably been interpreted a thousand different ways over the thousands of years since Plato first relayed Socrates allegory.
 A strict reading of the allegory suggests that the cave is a place where the uneducated are physically held prisoner.
-The people are also figuratively held prisoner to their own ideas about the world from their narrow perspective.
+The people are prisoner in a figurative sense, in that they’re prisoner to their own ideas about the world from their narrow perspective.
 A strict reading would also detail that the philosopher is the one person in the story free of a cave, and thus an enlightened man that now knows the nature of the forms.
-One could also say that in the modern era the land is littered with caves, and that the philosopher cave is but one.
-One could also say that those that remain in that philosopher’s cave for too long, it may become an insular, echo chamber in which they, too, become a prisoner.
+One could also say that various caves litter the modern era, and that the philosophers have their own cave.
+One could also say that those that remain in that philosopher’s cave for too long, until it, too, becomes an insular, echo chamber in which they become a prisoner.

 Socrates bolstered this interpretation when he informed a young follower of his named Glaucon that:

 “The most excellent people must follow the highest of all studies, which is to behold the Good.
 Those who have ascended to this highest level, however, must not remain there but must return to the cave and dwell with the prisoners, sharing in their labors and honors.”